11 Days - 10 Nights | Take Over Ecuador Self-Guided Adventure

 -Single occupancy base in hotels and eco-lodges.

 -Activities specified in your tour (depending on availability).

 -Briefing the day before we start.
 (Here is where your adventure begins).

 -Specified Meals in the tour (breakfast).

--GPS Tracking System with a panic button on each bike for you to use, and with it, 24-hour assistance from our support center.
+-GPS Tracking System on each bike, and with it, 24-hour assistance from our support center.

 -Guaranteed departure on YOUR date.

--Third-party liability and medical insurance mandatory in Ecuador (SPPAT).
+-Third-party liability medical insurance mandatory in Ecuador (SPPAT).

 -Ecuador IVA tax (if you’re Ecuadorian).